ErkanHatipoglu/100-days-of-code/day_15_coffee_machine/README.md

 ## Flowchart
-The flowchart of the "Coffee machine" is as follows:
+The flowchart of the "Coffee Machine" is as follows:

 ## References
 -